Jackyv24517/mini-priority-queue-app/SETUP.md

 ## Cloning the Repository

-### Installing Git

-Explain how to install Git if not already installed.

 ### Cloning the Project

-Provide instructions on how to clone the repository:
+All latest code is commited in 'main' branch Instructions on how to clone the repository:

 ```bash
 git clone https://github.com/Jackyv24517/se-take-home-assignment.git